covermymeds/puppet-sentry/README.md

 ```
 class { 'sentry': }
 ```
 The default configuration assumes all of the dependencies are running on localhost, which is likely only useful for a development scenario.
+This will also use the Red Hat default `snakeoil` SSL certificate for HTTPS.

 A more realistic use case following the roles and profiles pattern:
 * **role/manifests/sentry.pp**